kkredit/confronting-wicked-crypto/README.md

 [wicked problem](https://en.wikipedia.org/wiki/Wicked_problem) of cryptography and exceptional access in the midst of overlapping issues of security, safety, privacy, and trust.

-The title is partially derived from Alan Z. Rozenshtein's excellent paper on the subject titled [_Wicked Crypto_](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3256858).
+The title is partially derived from Alan Z. Rozenshtein's paper on the subject titled [_Wicked Crypto_](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3256858).

 ## Abstract

-Public debate has resumed over whether encryption systems should support alternative means of decryption intended for law enforcement use, called exceptional access (EA).
-Rather than a renege on a solemn promise made at the end of the 1990s ``crypto war,'' this represents a valid reassessment of optimal policy in light of changing circumstances.
+Public debate has resumed on the topic of exceptional access (EA), which refers to alternative means of decryption intended for law enforcement use.
+The resumption of this debate is not a renege on a resolute promise made at the end of the 1990s "crypto war"; rather, it represents a valid reassessment of optimal policy in light of changing circumstances.
-Achieving proper balance between privacy and access in the context of constantly changing society and technology is a wicked problem that has and will evade a permanent solution.
-As policymakers consider next steps, it behooves the technical community to stay engaged.
-Although the introduction of EA would inevitably introduce risk, the quality of the technical and regulatory approach can make a substantial difference.
-Furthermore, if one considers ham-fisted legislative action and malicious abuse of cryptosystems as part of the threat model, well-designed EA may reduce overall risk.
+The imbalance between privacy, access, and security in the context of constantly changing society and technology is a wicked problem that has and will continue to evade a permanent solution.
+As policymakers consider next steps, it is necessary that the technical community remain engaged.
+Although any EA framework would increase risk, the magnitude of that increase varies greatly with the quality of the technical and regulatory approach.
+Furthermore, if one considers hard-line legislative action and malicious abuse of cryptosystems as part of the threat model, well-designed EA may reduce risk overall.

-The root of the conflict lies in cryptography's dual role as enabler of unprecedented privacy and cornerstone of security.
-The emergence of strong encryption triggered the first crypto war, and its proliferation is causing the second.
-In response to both polarized and conciliatory voices, I will analyze strategies that do and do not work on wicked problems and promote an iterative approach to the case of encryption and EA.
-Along the way I will illustrate the components of the debate in argument maps and demonstrate the security risks with data flow diagrams, making clear distinctions for the separate problems of EA for data in motion and data at rest.
+The root of the conflict lies in cryptography's dual role as an enabler of unprecedented privacy and a cornerstone of security.
+The emergence of strong encryption incited the first crypto war, and its proliferation is causing the second.
+In response to both polarized and conciliatory voices, this paper analyzes strategies for confronting wicked problems and proposes an iterative approach to the case of encryption and EA.
+Along the way, it illustrates the components of the debate in argument maps and demonstrate the security risks with data flow diagrams and threat analysis, focusing on one EA proposal in particular, Stefan Savage's "Lawful Device Access without Mass Surveillance Risk."

 ## Key Influences